William Hope (artist)

 William R. Hope RCA (May 18, 1863- February 5, 1931), was a prominent Canadian painter, draftsman and war artist, noted for his landscapes.

 Early life and education

-Born into a wealthy family at Montreal, Quebec, he travelled to Paris in the 1880s to study art, frequently practicing in the Forest of Fontainebleau.
+Born into a wealthy family at Montreal, Canada East, he travelled to Paris in the 1880s to study art, frequently practicing in the Forest of Fontainebleau.
 Afterwards he continued his studies in the Netherlands and Italy.
 Returning to Montreal, he quickly became an influential member of the Montreal art community and of the Royal Canadian Academy of Arts, to which he was elected a member of the council in 1906.

 Career

 Hope painted in oils, watercolours and ink; travelling widely throughout rural Quebec drawing landscapes, harbours, boats, marine views, mountains, interiors and historic buildings; several of which can be seen at the McCord Museum.
 Hope was awarded a bronze medal for his work at the Canadian exhibition at the Louisiana Purchase Exposition in St. Louis, Missouri in 1904 and in 1924, his painting The Sand Bar was purchased for the permanent collection of the National Gallery of Canada.